-We believe this intervention will advance the goals of the Hospital Transformation Program by decreasing hospital readmissions through risk stratification for readmission potential to drive effective and efficient discharge plans including partnerships with Post-Acute Care (PAC) Providers.
+We believe this intervention will advance the goals of the Hospital Transformation Program by decreasing hospital readmissions through risk stratification for readmission potential to drive effective and efficient discharge plans including partnerships with Post Acute Care (PAC) Providers.
 This will improve patient outcomes by ensuring integration of care is occurring across the appropriate settings.
-We will be engaging enhanced collaboration with our community partners via data sharing and analytics, evidence-based care coordination and care transitions, integrated health care delivery, and chronic care management.
+We will be engaging in enhanced collaboration with our community partners via data sharing and analytics, evidence-based care coordination and care transitions, integrated health care delivery, and chronic care management.
+Our overall goal is to enhance better patient experience, improved health outcomes, improved provider experience, and reduction of cost associated with readmissions.